-1 Mandatory top-level what header Attributes for all weather radar files 10 2 File object strings and their meanings 10 3 Source type identifiers and their associated values.
-It is mandatory for at least one of WMO, R AD, NOD, ORG, 4 where Attributes for polar data objects 12 5 where Attributes for geographical image data Groups 13 6 where Attributes for cross-section data 13 7 where Attributes for vertical profiles 14 8 how Attributes for all objects 15 9 Examples radar "places" and their node designations 19 10 Radar System abbreviations and their meanings.
-Radars not in this table can be added 20 11 Processing Software abbreviations and their meanings.
+1 Mandatory top-level what header Attributes for all weather radar files.
+10 2 File object strings and their meanings 10 3 Source type identifiers and their associated values.
+It is mandatory for at least one of WMO, R. AD, NOD, ORG, 4 where Attributes for polar data objects.
+12 5 where Attributes for geographical image data Groups 13 6 where Attributes for cross-section data.
+13 7 where Attributes for vertical profiles 14 8 how Attributes for all objects.
+15 9 Examples radar "places" and their node designations.
+17 10 Radar System abbreviations and their meanings.
+Radars not in this table can be added 19 11 Processing Software abbreviations and their meanings.
 Systems not in this table can be added.
-20 12 Method abbreviations and their meanings 20 13 Dataset-specific what header Attributes 21 14 Product abbreviations and their meanings 22 15 Product parameters 22 16 Quantity (variable) identifiers.
-Radar moments are those received by the radar or derived there of.
-22 17 Eight-bit Image attributes.
-Note that these are part of a Dataset object 25 18 Polar volume 30 19 Cartesian image with palette 32 20 Vertical profile 34 21 Range-height indicator 35
+19 12 Method abbreviations and their meanings 19 13 Dataset-specific what header Attributes 20 14 Product abbreviations and their meanings.
+20 15 Product parameters 21 16 Quantity (variable) identifiers.
+Radar moments are those received by the radar or derived therea of.
+21 17 Eight-bit Image attributes.
+Note that these are part of a Dataset object.
+23 18 Polar volume 28 19 Cartesian image with palette 30